 As Stephen travels the globe to train Prison Fellowship affiliate leaders to teach the course, he’s confronted by many challenges as an ex-convict.
 Yet, he says his life is constantly shaped and authenticated by the Gospel, and he wouldn’t trade prison ministry for anything else.

 Prison was the last place Pastor Déo Gashagaza wanted to visit.
-Behind its walls roamed those responsible for the 1994 Rwandan Genocide, those responsible for killing his 45 Tutsi family members, those who still wanted to kill him.
+Behind its walls roamed those responsible for the 1994 Genocide against the Tutsi in Rwanda, individuals who killed 45 of his Tutsi family members and who still wanted to kill him.

 One year after the massacre of nearly 1 million Tutsis and moderate Hutus in 100 days, Pastor Déo was the first to enter the prisons and minister to his offenders.